toddwint/typelines/README.md

 ## Info

-`Type Lines` is a python program to use a dedicated hotkey (F1 to F20) to type or copy from a list one line at a time.
-The list can be populated from a file, template, or from the system clipboard.
+`Type Lines` is a python program to use a dedicated macro key (F1 to F20) to type or copy from a list one line at a time.
+The list can be populated from a template file, the system clipboard, or manually.
 This functionality can be useful for repetitive or frequently used tasks.

 ## Features

 - Compatible on multiple platforms
     - Windows: all features
-    - Linux: all features except hotkey suppression
+    - Linux: missing macro key suppression
-    - macOS: keyboard listener support unverified
+    - macOS: all features
-- Create a text list and paste the text line by line using a hotkey.
+- Create a text list and paste the text line by line using a macro key.
 - Text list can be populated from a text file via the import option.
+- Text list with variables can be populated from a text file via the import option.
-  - Variables can be within the text file plus a list of defaults.
+  - Variables can contain a list of defaults.
   - User is prompted to select or enter the values or the variables.
   - Any mention of the variables inside `{}` characters are swapped.
 - Text list can be populated by the system clipboard.